uom-hands-on-workshop/workshops/introduction.md

 - **[Spark](https://spark.unimelb.edu.au/)**: Explore Spark, the University of Melbourne's AI platform designed to support educational and administrative tasks.
 - **[Generative AI Taskforce](https://www.unimelb.edu.au/generative-ai-taskforce)**: Learn about the taskforce dedicated to exploring and integrating generative AI technologies at the University of Melbourne.
 - **[Generative AI Community of Practice](https://eng.unimelb.edu.au/tll/communities/genai-cop)**: Join our community of educators and researchers focused on the application of generative AI in education.
+- **[An Introduction to Large Language Models in Education](https://lamethods.github.io/book2/chapters/ch08-llms/ch08-llms.html)**: This book chapter examines the mechanisms that underpin LLMs —namely, transformer architecture, pre-training, and generative abilities.
+- **[AI, Explainable AI and Evaluative AI: Informed Data-Driven Decision-Making in Education](https://lamethods.github.io/book2/chapters/ch02-AIxAI/ch02-aixai.html)**: This book chapter aims to provide readers with an understanding of AI in education and XAI’s potential.

 ```{admonition} To cite this workshop program